sjung-stat/Coursera-R-Programming/README.md

-# Course 2 of 10 in the Data Science Specialization
+# This Course Covers How To Use R For Effective Data Analysis